For child care workers, state aid for their own kids’ care is ‘life-changing’

 “That’s one of the reasons I left my other child care to come here,” she said.
 “Now I can work full time while having four kids.”

-Rhode Island Current reporter Nancy Lavin contributed to this report, as did New Hampshire Bulletin senior reporter Annmarie Timmins.

-This story was originally published by Stateline, which like the New Hampshire Bulletin is part of States Newsroom, a nonprofit news network supported by grants and a coalition of donors as a 501c(3) public charity.
+This story was originally published by Stateline, which is part of States Newsroom, a nonprofit news network supported by grants and a coalition of donors as a 501c(3) public charity.
+Stateline maintains editorial independence.
+Contact Editor Scott S. Greenberger for questions: info@stateline.org.
+Follow Stateline on Facebook and X.

-The post For child care workers, state aid for their own kids’ care is ‘life-changing’ appeared first on New Hampshire Bulletin.
+The post For child care workers, state aid for their own kids’ care is ‘life-changing’ appeared first on Iowa Capital Dispatch.